-Assessing the professional discussion
+Assessing the professional discussion underpinned by a portfolio of evidence

 The professional discussion will be a 2-way discussion which involves both the end-point assessor and apprentice actively listening and participating in a formal conversation.
 It will give the apprentice the opportunity to make detailed and proactive contributions to affirm their competency across the knowledge, skills and behaviours on this assessment method.